Unique to Older Adults

 Managing Additional Health Problems Related to Stroke

-If a stroke has affected your vision, sense of touch, or balance, or has left you with paralyzed limbs, your risk of falling and having problems walking will be much worse.
-Vascular dementia or other cognitive effects of stroke may also negatively impact your gait (how you walk).
+If a stroke has affected a person’s vision, sense of touch, or balance, or caused weakness of limbs, the risk of falling and having problems walking will be much worse.
+Vascular dementia or other cognitive effects of stroke may also negatively impact gait (the pattern of walking).
 For stroke patients, treatments to improve walking ability include strength training, balance training, or electromyographic biofeedback.
 Older adults may also be able to maintain independent living when trained how to properly use assistive devices such as canes or walkers.

 Aphasia is the technical name for the inability to use language.
-It may affect speech, understanding of speech, reading, or writing.
-Aphasia is caused by brain damage in specific language locations of the brain, and affects about one-third of stroke patients.
+It may affect speech, including understanding speech, reading, or writing.
+Aphasia is caused by brain damage in specific language locations of the brain and affects about one-third of stroke patients.
 It is especially common in older people.
-Aphasia is one of the most distressing and frustrating complications of stroke because it prevents communication between the patient and family and/or caregivers.
-Speech therapy is often helpful but might not reverse the symptoms completely.
+Aphasia is one of the most distressing and frustrating complications of stroke because it prevents communication between the person and their family and/or caregivers.
+Speech therapy is often helpful in improving symptoms but might not reverse the symptoms completely.